-You could play Mummy/Daddy vs. your kiddo.
+You could play grown up vs. kiddo(s).
 You could have a sibling who is much older practising spellings or times tables.
 Just put the sum out without its answer on a bit of paper, or spelling words with letters missing they need to fill in to ‘get’ it.

 You can basically play this game with whomever and whatever you want.
 It’s hugely versatile.
 My lovely friend Gemma played it with her three children who are 2, 4 and 6, with them all joining in together.